lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- allow taking moving larvas etc.
+- no lives, just max. health and healing
+- bugs
 - lever
+- drop minerals one by one
 - wait some time before re-emitting pollen etc.
+- allow taking moving larvas etc.
+- when dropping mineral, split it
--
+- allow wearing a cap
 - production mode (exception handling and logging, hide all dev UI)
 - finish happy tune
 - add some music or ambient sounds to all levels

 Demo
 ----
+-
 - mobile widgets (performance?, improve image rendering?, replace SVG.js?)
 - heal by eating honey, packed in doses or feeded from honeymaker
 - better death (place sprite immediately and then follow it with camera so it behaves the same)